 In the final project, you will apply algorithms, methods and techniques that you learned from this course to your project.
 The project consists of three major components: 1) proposal, 2) project website development, and 3) final presentation.
-The detailed information regarding the project will be announced in class and posted to Canvas.
+The detailed information regarding the project will be announced in the second lecture and posted to Canvas.
 You will present and may demonstrate your project in the end of the semester.
+The only class that we will meet is the last class on July 29 at 6pm via Zoom so that we can have project presentation and a live Q&A session.